Fibromyalgia For Dummies - Roland Staud - E-Book

 Many people spend months or years questioning their fibromyalgia symptoms, sometimes wondering if they’re imagining how bad the symptoms are.
 After all, if you feel terrible one day and then significantly better or almost normal the next day, you may start to think that maybe you were exaggerating the pain and fatigue of the previous day.

-Examining the Symptoms, Causes, and Pain Problems Associated with Fibromyalgia
+Examining Symptoms, Causes, and Pain of Fibromyalgia

 Fibromyalgia isn’t a one-size-fits-all kind of medical problem, but I can make some descriptive generalizations about it regarding symptoms, causes, and pain.